Got That Blue Monday Feeling? Feel Green Again With a Touch of Gardening

 Community gardens are popping up in your local neighbourhood every year, unlocking a whole host of people to talk to – us gardeners adore talking all things green after all!

-Even if you are sticking to your own garden, you can always strike up a conversation with your green-fingered neighbours just a fence panel away.
+Even in your own garden, you can strike up a conversation with your green-fingered neighbours just a fence panel away.

-So, if you’re feeling down this Blue Monday, why not put on your gardening gloves and head outside?
+So, if you’re feeling down, why not put on your gardening gloves and head outside to boost your mood?
 You might be surprised at how much better you feel for it!

 Leave a Reply